 - Report

-CBO’s Director, Phillip Swagel, provided a written statement regarding CBO’s appropriation request for fiscal year 2023 to the Senate Appropriations Committee’s Subcommittee on the Legislative Branch.
+CBO’s Director, Phillip Swagel, testifies before the Senate Appropriations Committee’s Subcommittee on the Legislative Branch.

 - Report